 - Learn to pitch design and business concepts

 Our faculty are all practicing designers with extensive industry connections.
-They work for Apple, Microsoft, Facebook, Google, IDEO, and numerous design consultancies in the Bay Area.
+They work for Apple, Microsoft, Facebook, Google, IDEO, and numerous design consultancies in the Bay Area and beyond.
 Their expertise in user experience design, user interfaces, interactive media, gaming, and service design—just to name a few fields—helps shape our intentional curriculum for future design leaders.

 Our students’ talent for creative, human-centered design sets them up for success in a variety of professional fields.
 Hands-on experience in the Social Lab gives them the practical skills they need to leverage design for social impact.
 Our alumni develop augmented reality interfaces for surgeons, design semi-autonomous electric cars, and make apps that help people overcome addiction.
 Wherever they are in the world, they make an impact through elegant, ethical, and sustainable design practices.

 - Product designer

 - Visual designer